diffblue/gitlab/doc/raketasks/backup_restore.md

          uploads_with_long_filenames AS updatable_uploads
       WHERE
          uploads.id = updatable_uploads.id
+      AND updatable_uploads.row_id > 0 AND updatable_uploads.row_id  <= 10000
       RETURNING uploads.*
    )
    SELECT id, path FROM updated_uploads;
    ROLLBACK;
    ```

+   Once you validate the batch update results, you must change the batch size (`row_id`) using the following sequence of numbers (10000 to 20000).
+Repeat this process until you reach the last record in the `uploads` table.

 1. Validate that the new filenames from the previous query are the expected ones.
 If you are sure you want to truncate the records found in the previous step to 246 characters, run the following: